 When you start out small with social media, you get your foot in the branding door and establish yourself consistently from the start.
 As your business grows and you hire a professional to help, make sure they don’t change that brand.
 That’s how people know you, and if you change it, you might lose that connection!

 There’s nothing wrong with small adjustments here and there to stay with the times and reach a bigger audience.
 But the core of who you are as a person and a business should stay consistent online to keep your business growing and your customer base expanding, too.
+Stick with the traditional ways of branding and advertising, such as looking for a large flag pole for sale and placing your brand on it, but also get with the times and reach out to your customers via social media and online sources.
+By creating a mix of the traditional advertising ways and the new ones, your business will soar.

 The bottom line is that branding is more for the customers than it is for the company.
 With a logo, tagline, agency or personal name, and a focus on the values you’re offering to customers, you can build a brand you can be proud of.